 Keep sowing quick growing crops such as beetroot, radishes and lettuce successionally, every week or so, for crops in a few weeks' time.
 You can also sow carrots but be sure to protect sowings from carrot fly, using insect-proof mesh.
 Continue sowing biennials, and try sowing half-hardy annuals direct outside.
 You can also sow runner and French beans and courgettes direct outside for later crops.

-Veg: lettuce and radish every week or so, beetroot, peas, runner and French beans, spring onions, courgettes, lettuce, carrots, purple sprouting broccoli
+Veg: lettuce and radish every week or so, beetroot, peas, runner, French and soybeans, spring onions, courgettes, lettuce, carrots, purple sprouting broccoli

 Flowers: Zinnias, foxgloves, wallflowers, cosmos, sweet rocket and more